dmiedema/best-practices/README.md

 ## Variable Naming

+Use the Green Coding Standard.
 Memory and disk space isn't free, reduce, reuse, recycle.

 Bandwidth isn't cheap either.
 Think of your user.
 Quit being so selfish.